David Stenshoel

-David Rockne Stenshoel (died September 16, 2021, in Minnetonka, Minnesota) was an American musician and visual artist, most well known as a longtime member of Celtic-rock and world-music group Boiled in Lead.
+David Rockne Stenshoel (1949/1950 – September 16, 2021, in Minnetonka, Minnesota) was an American musician and visual artist, most well known as a longtime member of Celtic-rock and world-music group Boiled in Lead.

 Early life

 Stenshoel grew up in Sioux Falls, South Dakota, and the Minneapolis suburbs.
 He had two brothers and a sister.
 His father, Myles Stenshoel, founded the political science department at Augsburg College (now Augsburg University) and taught at many other institutions.

 Career

 Stenshoel began playing the violin at age 10 and became a professional musician in his 20s.
 In the 1970s, he played with his brother Peter in the Infinity Art Unit, an improvisational free jazz group which incorporated blues and medieval tunes.
 He and Peter also performed together in the mid-1980s jazz-rock group Intuitive Bikers.
 He also played on Peter's solo albums Strangely Colored Maps (1988) and Codex From The Trickster (1993).